Back to articles list Articles Cookbook

 2015 Darcey Fiorillo Chicago 14

 Write a query that displays the average age of workers in each company.
-The result should show the name of the company and the age of the company’s youngest worker.
+The result should show the name of the company and the average age of the company’s workers.

 Table: company